kaliek/canvas-gallery/README.md

 ## What is it?
 This is a vanilla JS website that will allow users to upload images and annotate them.

- to a `canvas` area.
-Within the canvas element, the user will be able to create multiple tags with annotation.
-The tags can be deleted or dragged to a new position on the canvas, and the images can be deleted or rotated.
-Previous images and the associated tags will be initialised on load or refresh of the page.

 ## Features
 ### 1. Image Upload
 Clicking "Upload New Images" will prompt file selection.
 The selected images will be pushed to the front of the image list and saved in browser's Local Storage.
 The images are initiated on load or refresh of the page.